techandsoftware/teletext-for-javascript-docs/teletext-features.md

        * Place characters from the G2 sets
        * Place `@` symbol (it isn't in most G0 sets or the G2 sets)
        * 4 characters from the G3 character set placeable
-* Level 2.5
+* **Level 2.5**
     * Double width and double size characters
     * Add enhancements to base page at (row, col) locations:
       * Place characters from the G1 set (block mosaics)
       * Place characters from the G3 set (smooth mosaics and line drawing)

-Additional features:
+**Additional features of this module:**

 * API to draw text and graphics on the screen
 * Screen is rendered with SVG graphics.
 The SVG is exportable for display in any SVG viewer without needing Javascript, and is fully scalable to any resolution
-* The API supports setting the font for text, change the height and aspect ratio, switch teletext levels, and set on-screen grid
+* The API supports setting the font for text, change the height and aspect ratio, switch teletext levels, and set an on-screen grid
 * Use characters or SVG shapes for rendering mosaics
 * Plugin architecture.
 Plugins can supplement or overwrite the rendering